Apple AudioVision 14 Display: Features

 These settings are sent to and from the monitor's microcontroller through ADB.
 Power Macintosh, Performa and Workgroup Server models 61xx, 71xx and 81xx all have the special HDI-45 port built-in.
-All other models require a special adapter to connect audio, video, and ADB separately to this monitor.
+For other models, the display came with a splitter adaptor to connect audio, video, and ADB separately to the computer (female IDC to male ADB, audio in, audio out, and VGA).

 The video input port present on the right side of the monitor was not supported by Apple.
 It shipped with a rubber plug in this port as seen in the adjacent image.

+Reception

+In a December 1993 review, Macworld praised the microphone, and said the speakers "produce surprisingly rich, full-bodied sound", but criticized the display as "much too small for multimedia work", giving the product 3 stars out of 5.
+A Macworld monitor comparison gave the AudioVision 14 "acceptable" ratings for screen focus and color saturation, below the maximum ratings of "sharp" and "vivid", and found its color balance to be "uniform" (i.e. neutral).
+MacUser's Russell Ito called it "the first multimedia monitor", and described its speakers as "quite acceptable".
+In MacUser's 9th Annual Editors' Choice awards, the AudioVision 14 was a runner up in the "Best New Display Product" category.